 11. Keep in mind the end results as you go through the tougher emotional times after your surgery.

 Preparing for breast augmentation

-2. It’s a good idea to make extra food and have plenty of snacks and fluids on hand.
-Arranging for child care and taking time off work for recovery is also advised.
+2. It’s a good idea to make extra food and have plenty of snacks and fluids on hand, all healthy of course!

 You might also like...